Course Catalog

 5 units

 Survey of the important historical events, social changes, and artistic movements contributing to the development of French culture during the 19th century.
-Prerequisite(s): course 6.
+Prerequisite(s): FREN 6 or placement by assessmen.

 FREN 125B